📝 Templates

 Rendering Templates

-Once an engine is set up, a route handler can call the ctx.Render() function with a template name and binded data to send the rendered template.
+After configuring an engine, handlers call ctx.Render() with a template name and data to send the rendered output.

 func (c Ctx) Render(name string, bind Map, layouts ...string) error

-By default, ctx.Render() searches for the template name in the ViewsLayout
+By default, ctx.Render() searches for the template in the ViewsLayout

 - Example